Pnwcomputers/T1000E-Tracker/README.md

 | No-Connection BT Disabled (`wait_bluetooth_secs`) | default | Low impact on this device |
 | INA219 Address | ignore | For boards with an external INA-2XX monitor; T1000-E has none |

 > **Don't chase the SDS *duration* to control sleep behavior.** *When* it enters SDS is governed by the comms-timeout (~2 hr of no mesh contact), not this field.
-Practical effect: a bag left with zero mesh contact for hours can fall into near-off and won't resume until power-cycled — a non-issue on a regular commute, but the reason receiver coverage matters.
+Practical effect: a bag left with zero mesh contact for hours can fall into near-off and won't resume until power-cycled; a non-issue on a regular commute, but the reason receiver coverage matters.

 ---